 - Nutrasweet (aspartame) will NOT work - it breaks down during heating).

-- Stevia, my preference (or if you prefer, Splenda) (sucralose) substitutes exactly with sugar BUT even the manufacturers of Splenda will tell you that you get best results if you just use a 50-50 mix; half regular sugar and half Stevia, my preference (or if you prefer, Splenda).
+- Stevia (or if you prefer, Splenda) (sucralose) substitutes exactly with sugar BUT even the manufacturers of Splenda will tell you that you get best results if you just use a 50-50 mix; half regular sugar and half Stevia (or if you prefer, Splenda).

 - Sugar not only affects the sweetness, but also the color and flavor.
 It does not affect the preserving or spoilage properties - that has to do with acid and the processing method.

 Step 7 - Add the natural preservative to the jars